danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

     )
 ```

-If you try this, it will actually work in a way that is good enough for long press gestures.
-However, if you replace the `gesture` with a `simultaneousGesture`, things stop working again:
+This will actually work.
+The long press gesture will trigger and you will still be able to scroll through the list.
+However, if you replace `gesture` with a `simultaneousGesture`, scrolling will stop working again:

 ```swift
 listItem